These are the BEST low-carb, grain-free, and dairy-free cookies! Get excited because this is about to become your new favorite keto dessert recipe!

-These cookies are made sans gluten and grains!
+These keto dessert cookies have zero gluten and grains!
 I personally choose to limit my grain intake and don’t eat gluten-containing items so I knew a gluten- and grain-free cookie recipe that tastes just like a traditional cookie was necessary.

-Ghee, or clarified butter, is melted butter with the lactose removed.
+Ghee (clarified butter) is melted butter with the lactose removed.
 For those with lactose intolerance, who follow a paleo diet, or just prefer to eat dairy-free, ghee is about to be your new best friend.